hansroland/reflex-dom-inbits/tutorial.md

 # Swiss Meteo Data Example 1

-As an example server we'll use a Web service, that returns the measuement data of the last 10 minutes of automatic metoe stations.
+As an example server we'll use a Web service, that returns the measurement data of the last 10 minutes of automatic meteo stations.
 This Web service has some advantages:

 * You can just use this service.
 It's not necessary to register with your e-mail address.
 * It's very simple: There are only 2 different requests and responses.